JayLi1209/JayLi1209/README.md

-# Hi there, I'm Jay Li. 👋
+# Hi there, I'm Yuanhe Li. 👋

 I am a sophomore at Vanderbilt University.